No cause yet for ECB alarm over euro strength

-Since mid-May, the currency <EUR=EBS> has risen nearly 10%versus the dollar and futures markets show it has drawn a record number of bullish bets.
+Since mid-May, the currency has risen nearly 10%versus the dollar and futures markets show it has drawn a record number of bullish bets.

-On a trade-weighted basis <EUREER=ECBF>, the gauge watched by the European Central Bank, the euro is up nearly 5%.
+On a trade-weighted basis, the gauge watched by the European Central Bank, the euro is up nearly 5%.

 That pace of gains was last seen in mid-2017, a time of optimism about economic growth - in marked contrast to the current appreciation that coincides with the deflationary and recessionary impact of a pandemic.